FastDigitalOceanDroplets/VestaCP/README.md

     curl -O https://raw.githubusercontent.com/FastDigitalOceanDroplets/VestaCP/master/vestacp.sh && bash vestacp.sh

 Once installed, I have prepared some patches installation for your specific VestaCP version.
-Copy the line bellow and execute it in the terminal.
+Copy the line bellow and execute it in the terminal. (the patch may or may not reboot your system)

     bash vestacp_patch.sh